 DeMarinis said his office plans to audit the financial statements of the Rawlings-Blake committee based on the earlier story in The Brew about her expenses.

-The Bar Vasquez party was arranged by Rawlings-Blake campaign treasurer Charles Tildon and City Hall staffers led by her top aide, Kaliope Parthemos.
-In a Facebook entry, Parthemos billed the party as “celebrating SRB.”
+The Bar Vasquez party was planned by campaign treasurer Charles “Chuck” Tildon and the mayor herself.
+In a Facebook entry, a City Hall staffer billed the party as “celebrating SRB.”

 The campaign committee initially wrote a $20,000 check to the restaurant as a catering deposit.
 This amount was disclosed in its November statement to the Board of Elections.